andreimoment/tangomanual/org/cocreationlabs/curriculum.md

 org_name: "Cocreation Labs"
+org_url: cocreationlabs   # this should be the same as the folder name

 # do not change items below this line!
 layout: org-toc
-org_url: org-template   # this should be the same as the folder name

 ---

 {% include org/toc_by_id.html %}